rust-lang/book/src/ch18-00-patterns.md

 Most of the time, Rust uses *type inference*, meaning that it attempts to infer the types of your variables rather than you having to declare them explicitly even though Rust is a statically typed language.
-Occasionally, Rust won't have enough information to infer the type of your value, and you will need to add a type annotation in with the pattern.
+Occasionally, Rust won’t have enough information to infer the type of your value, and you will need to add a type annotation in with the pattern.